 In short: the leading stock photo agency in the industry, excelling in the microstock model: they offer Royalty Free images –a collection of 95 million of them!– at very low prices.

 Sign up for free at Shutterstock, and explore their millions of great, cheap stock photos.
-If you’re ready to buy, good news!
-You can save 15% in your subscription with our exclusive Shutterstock Coupon Code!
+If you're ready to buy, good news!
+You can save 15% on your subscription with our exclusive Shutterstock Coupon Code!

 Long story short, here's what you must know about Shutterstock:

 - It's a company founded by programmer and photographer Jon Oringer, based in New York City

 - It's a pioneer agency, creator of the stock photo subscription

 - They have over 95 Million images in their library

 - They sell Royalty-Free (very flexible) licenses